MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

 - Register your service identifiers

-To complete the steps above, you must send an email to <sysdev@microsoft.com> with the following info:
+To complete the steps above, you must go to [Partner Center dashboard technical support](/windows-hardware/drivers/dashboard/hardware-submission-support) and supply the following info:

 - The organization name used when you registered for the Windows Dev Center hardware dashboard.